Trilok Gurtu

-Trilok Gurtu (born 30 October 1951) is an Indian percussionist and composer whose work has blended the music of India with jazz fusion and world music.
+Trilok Gurtu (born 30 October 1951) is an Indian percussionist and composer whose work blends the music of India with jazz fusion and world music.

 He has worked with Terje Rypdal, Gary Moore, John McLaughlin, Jan Garbarek, Joe Zawinul, Michel Bisceglia, Bill Laswell, Maria João & Mário Laginha, Stefano Bollani and Robert Miles.

 Early life

 Gurtu was born to Hindu Brahmin parents in Mumbai, India; he had a Kashmiri Pandit father and a Marathi mother.
-He attended Don Bosco High School (Matunga) in Mumbai.
-His mother, the famous Hindustani classical and semi-classical vocalist Shobha Gurtu, encouraged him to learn playing tabla, and he received formal training in percussion from Shah Abdul Karim.
+He attended Antonio De Souza High School (ANZA) in Byculla,Mumbai.
+His mother Shobha Gurtu was a famous vocalist who encouraged him to learn tabla.
+He received formal training in percussion from Shah Abdul Karim.